 Deliver civic activities which recognise and celebrate the city's people Two civic events celebrated Wollongong's sister city relationship with Kawasaki, Japan.
 The Junior Art and Culture Prize online exchange on 15 October brought together a Kawasaki delegation, the Lord Mayor, and students to celebrate prize winners and share conversations.
 In early November, Council welcomed a delegation of elected representatives from Kawasaki to the city.

-Open Streets Port Kembla was held on 5 October 2024, bringing over 5,000 people to the area with support from Open Streets grant funding through Transport for New South Wales.
+5,000 people to the area with support from Open Streets grant funding through Transport for New South Wales.